Time-dependent averages of a critical long-range stochastic heat equation: Introduction

+Then, we claim $\e^2\dot F_\e\overset{d}{=} \dot F $.
+This can be verified by computing the covariance.
+By definition of the scaling for the distribution, and then using the covariance structure we have: Then by a change of variable, we get }

-for any $\eps>0$, which is indicative that the solution will be a borderline distribution.
-Due to this criticality, the solution theory falls outside the well-posedness theories of regularity structures \cite{hairer2014theory, otto2021priori}, paracontrolled distributions \cite{gubinelli2015paracontrolled}, and more recently flow equation \cite{duch2021flow}.
-Similar critical scaling occurs for the stochastic heat equation with space-time white noise in the critical dimension two, although only the scaling limit of the noise-mollified SHE is established in this set-up \cite{csz1, csz2}.
+Due to the criticality of this SPDE, the solution theory falls outside the well-posedness theories of regularity structures \cite{hairer2014theory, otto2021priori}, paracontrolled distributions \cite{gubinelli2015paracontrolled}, and more recently flow equation \cite{duch2021flow}.
+Similar critical scaling occurs for the stochastic heat equation with space-time white noise in the critical dimension two, although only the scaling limit of the noise-mollified SHE (with a tuning parameter that slowly vanishes) is established in this set-up \cite{csz1, csz2}.

 {Our result considers the spatial average for a critical stochastic PDE with a measure-valued solution.
 We would like to mention that the critical $2d$ stochastic heat flow (SHF) \cite{csz2} is also measure-valued, but the asymptotic behaviors of its spatial averages remain open.}